IBM-Cloud/investment-insights-for-asset-managers/README.md

    cf create-service AppID "Graduated tier" <AppID name as in manifest.yml>
    ```

-3. Push the app to Bluemix
+3. Push the app to IBM Cloud

    ```
    cf push
    ```
     _This command uses the manifest.yml file in your directory to CREATE the app and BIND the services to the app_

 And voila!
-You now have your very own application running on Bluemix.
+You now have your very own application running on IBM Cloud.

 ## Run the app locally

-1. If you do not already have a Bluemix account, [sign up here][bluemix_signup_url]
+1. If you do not already have an IBM Cloud account, [sign up here][bluemix_signup_url]

 2. If you have not already, [download Node.js][download_node_url] and install it on your local machine.